ericwbailey/ericwbailey.website/source/published/tag-youre-it.md

 ## What’s your favorite post on your blog?

-My favorite post on my website is my opus, [*Accessibility annotation kits only annotate*](https://ericwbailey.website/published/accessibility-annotation-kits-only-annotate/).
+My favorite post on my website is my opus, [<cite>Accessibility annotation kits only annotate</cite>](https://ericwbailey.website/published/accessibility-annotation-kits-only-annotate/).
 It took forever to put those thoughts into words.

-My favorite post on another website is [*Consider the Tomato*](https://thoughtbot.com/blog/consider-the-tomato). thoughtbot tolerated and encouraged a lot of my shenanigans, and I’m thankful for that.
+My favorite post on another website is [<cite>Consider the Tomato</cite>](https://thoughtbot.com/blog/consider-the-tomato). thoughtbot tolerated and encouraged a lot of my shenanigans, and I’m thankful for that.

 ## Any future plans for your blog?
 Maybe a redesign, a move to another platform, or adding a new feature?